terrazzoapp/terrazzo/docs/src/pages/docs/plugins/css.md

 To generate CSS for Modes, add a `modeSelectors: {}` object to your config, and specify `mode: [selector1, selector2, …]`.

-For example, if your `color.base` group has `light` and `dark` modes, and you want to alter the CSS variables based on a body attribute:
+For example, if your `color` group has `light` and `dark` modes, and you want to alter the CSS variables based on a body attribute:

 ```js
 // tokens.config.mjs